AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 >[!CONTEXTUALHELP]
 >id="connections_usage_otherdatasets"
 >title="Other datasets"
 >abstract="For the months before September 2024, data was collected at the dataset level and is displayed as *Other datasets* for clarity.
-Starting from September 2024, data is gathered at a granular dataset level, and *Other datasets* will no longer appear."
+Starting from September 2024, data is gathered at a granular dataset level, and *Other datasets* no longer appears."
 <!-- markdownlint-enable MD034 -->

 <!-- markdownlint-disable MD034 -->